- SAP has structured its SAP Cloud to provide a massive upcharge on providers like AWS and GCP.

 The Future of SAP Cloud

-SAP Cloud has never had many customers and is absolutely tiny compared to AWS or Azure or Google Cloud, and as these providers continue to grow, the SAP Cloud becomes smaller every year in relation.
-This is also explained by the following quotation.
+SAP Cloud has never had many customers and is tiny compared to AWS or Azure or Google Cloud.
+As these providers continue to grow, the SAP Cloud becomes smaller every year in relation.
+The following quotation also explains this.

 SAP serves as an example.
 Of course, Bill McDermott clings to his “Cloud First” strategy, but internal experts have long since concluded that SAP will not survive with this mindset.